A sales proposal is a formal document sent to potential clients.

-- Summary: What is your business all about and what are the main benefits of your products/services.
+- Summary: What your business is all about and what the main benefits are for choosing your products/services.
 Get into your customer’s problems and set the scene for how your product/service can solve them.

-- Market research: Make sure that your product or service actually solves the problem, based on market, competition, and user research.
-This doesn’t always need to be an independent section but it definitely needs to find its way into the proposal.
+- Market research: Make sure that your product or service actually solves the problem based on market, competitor, and user research.
+This doesn’t always need to be an independent section but it should definitely find its way into the proposal.

-- Deliverables: In this section, you need to go into detail about your objectives and timeline.
+- Deliverables: In this section, go into detail about your objectives and timeline.
 What are you planning to do and how?

 - Value: Demonstrate exactly how your product or service provides value to its users.
 Be engaging and truly show them that this is something they need.
 This is the section in which you can start being a little more salesy.

 - Cost: Of course, any proposal needs to include pricing.
 Be flexible and highlight that your prices are susceptible to change, depending on the specific agreement and your prospect’s needs.

 Every prospective client is different, and each has specific needs to be met.